arnavunique/wce_innovation/README.md

 TO rum the SQL server Download XAMPP software from the given link :https://sourceforge.net/projects/xampp/

-OPEN the Software and rum the APACHE AND SQL SERVERS
+OPEN the Software and run the APACHE AND SQL SERVERS

 GO TO XAMPP folder where Downloaded in your system